mozbeel/SDL-zig/README.md

 - 🧪 Experimental
 - ❌ Not supported

+## Template for cross-compiling
+If you need a quick example or template on how to cross-compile for all supported platforms this template by me is recommended: https://github.com/mozbeel/zig-sdl3-cross-template

 ### Windows

 Building for x86-64 Windows from any host system works out of the box.
 AArch64 Windows support is experimental and not yet actively tested.